 - 1.5 The Council follows the transparency requirements on remuneration as set out in the Local Government Transparency Code 2015 (" the Code"), published by the Department for Communities and Local Government in February 2015, and the Local Transparency Guidance issued on 30 November 2015 by the Local Government Association. - 1.6 Part of the Code includes publishing information relating to senior salaries within a local authority.
-A full list of all posts that are paid £50,000 or more per year is published on the Council's website.
+A full list of all posts that are paid £50,000 or more per year that fall within the scope of the Accounts and Audit Regulations 2015 is published on the Council's website.
 See here.